paralogi/memserial/README.md

 # memserial
-C++ template serialization library for "aggregate types".
+Library contains serialization methods that can be used in conjunction with user defined types.

 Based on [magic_get](https://github.com/apolukhin/magic_get.git) library.

-### Features
+### Description
-To enable serialization support for new messages a special macro 'ENABLE_SERIAL_TYPE_INFO( Type )', which takes the type of original message as a parameter.
+To enable serialization support for new data types use macro `ENABLE_SERIAL_TYPE_INFO( Type )`.
+This macro provides information to generate an optimal serialization plan for the source type.

+Serialized message is a raw sequence of bytes and includes header and data sections.
+The header is an 8-byte hash that is unique identifier for each registered type.
+Hash is calculated according to type structure, the order and byte size of the internal fields, and the unique number provided during registration.
+It is used to check operating systems compatibility requirements and message types of exchange protocol.

+Current implementation is compatible with data types from standard library:
+* `std::array`
+* `std::bitset`
+* `std::chrono`
+* `std::string`
+* `std::vector`

+The only requirement is compiler with c++14 support.

+### Restrictions
-Message is an aggregate data type with the exception of empty structures, "union" types, and references.
+* Serializable type is a structured data type that meets aggregate initialization requirements, with the exception of empty structures, union types, and references.
-By the way, any arithmetic type or array is also aggregate, and therefore can act as a message type.

-### Restrictions:
+* Structure fields may only include previously mentioned data types, including other serializable types.

-* The structure as a whole and its fields should not have explicitly specified alignment, this also applies for attributes like '[[gnu::packed]]'.
+* The structure as a whole and its fields should not have explicit alignment, this also applies to attributes like `[[gnu::packed]]`.

-* Structure fields may only include previously mentioned data types, including other registered message types.

-* For structure fields with an undefined size, you can use 'std::string' and 'std::vector'.

 ### Example
 ```c++